 The webinar with Dr. Peak Woo who presented on the Diagnosis and Management of Vocal Fold Paresis/Paralysis on September 28, 2022 is now available to view.
 WATCH HERE

-Due to time limitations, Dr. Woo could not respond to all questions during the live webinar, and he will be recording a second video addressing them.
-It will be posted once completed.
+Due to time limitations, Dr. Woo could not respond to all questions during the live webinar.
+CLICK HERE to access his written responses to remaining questions.

 ABOUT OUR SPEAKER